Eloiza Jorge, MSW, MA, LCSW, CPC

-Eloiza is a coach and counselor living in Montclair, NJ.
-Her professional career began in urban education and she later became a teacher trainer.
-Her BA is from Rutgers with majors in Sociology and Women’s Studies.
-At UC Berkeley she earned an MA in Social & Cultural Studies in Education.
-She completed a coaching credential (CPC) through Leadership That Works in 2009.
-In 2018 she earned a second masters, an MSW, and is now fulfilling requirements for clinical licensure.
+Eloiza is a coach and therapist in Montclair, NJ.
+Her professional career began in urban education and she later became a teacher trainer and part-time lecturer.
+She has BA in Sociology and Women’s Studies from Rutgers University and an MA in Social & Cultural Studies in Education from UC Berkeley.
+Her coaching credential (CPC) is through Leadership That Works— she’s been working as a coach since 2010.
+In 2018 she earned a second masters, an MSW, from Rutgers University and is now working as a Licensed Clinical Social Worker.

 Social justice, racial equality and environmental conservation are three issues to which she is committed.
-She began developing an anti-bias lens in her late teens, taking part in the People’s Institute for Survival and Beyond’s Undoing Racism training in 1993.
+She inherits her love of nature and a duty to contribute to worthy causes from her grandmother.
+In her late teens she took part in the People’s Institute for Survival and Beyond’s Undoing Racism training and became an activist during college (taking part in both campus and community campaigns).
+She continues to study and is now turning her attention to the inner and spiritual work of racial justice.

 Eloiza’s hobbies include Afro-Caribbean dance, collage art and writing.
 She’s also deeply interested in spirituality and healing.
 She’s a single mother of two.